marshvin/MentorAI/frontend/README.md

-# EduBuddy Frontend
+# MentorAI Frontend

-EduBuddy is an AI-powered educational assistant that helps answer educational questions.
+MentorAI is an AI-powered educational assistant that helps answer educational questions.

 ## Getting Started